 You are entitled to a chaperone at all times during your clinical examination.
 If you would like a chaperone please ask a member of the team caring for you and they will arrange this for you.

-Single sex accommodation will be provided for you to ensure your privacy and dignity is maintained.
+Single sex accommodation will be provided for you to ensure your privacy and dignity is maintained unless you are being cared for in the High Observation Area, in which this is a 5 bedded mixed sex area, you may be required to be nursed within the HOB dependant on your clinical condition.
+As soon as your condition is stabilised you will be stepped down into a single sex bay.
 You can wear whatever clothing you like once you have been assessed by the nurses and doctors.
 We can provide hospital gowns and essential toiletries if needed.
 The nurse will explain the layout of the unit including the location of the bathroom and the nurse call bell.

 Meal times are: